When fear wakes you up

 We are at our cabin.
 Our adorable little red cabin.

-I’m sitting in the porch of my she-shed which is “adorabler”.
+I’m sitting on the porch of my shed, which is even “adorabler”.
 (I know.)

-But I am sharing this because even when everything is perfect, or maybe because everything is perfect, satan can attack as fast as a lion in wait for his next victim.
+But I am sharing this because even when everything is perfect, or maybe because everything is perfect, satan can attack as fast as a lion while waiting for his next victim.

 I was the victim.